O JARGON BUSTER

 A

-With electronic equipment such as Emit or SportIdent,
+such as Emit or SportIdent, the term “punching”

-the term ¨punching¨ is still used to describe the action required
+is still used to describe the action required to record

 - Punching start

-as it is not essential to start at a particular second.
+and organisers, as it is not essential to start at a

 - Purple Pen

-- New (in late 2007) computer program for planning courses,
+- Free computer program for planning courses, producing

 - QO